 Why Live in Milton

-Milton is a historical neighborhood in southern Wisconsin, offering a quaint atmosphere with a population of over 5,000 residents.
-Established in 1840 by Joseph Goodrich, Milton features the Milton House Museum, a former inn and Underground Railroad station, and the site of the former Milton College.
-The neighborhood presents a mix of older and newer homes, including Victorian, farmhouse, new traditional, and ranch styles, many with smaller lawns and oak and pine trees.
-Some properties back onto local lakes, providing private fishing and boating docks.
-The School District of Milton is highly rated, contributing to the peaceful environment for children.
-Green spaces such as Schilberg Park, Tails n’ Trails Dog Park, and Lamar Park offer various recreational activities, while Lake Koshkonong provides opportunities for boating, fishing, and swimming.
-The Oak Ridge Golf Course is a public facility with a 5,900-yard layout.
-Dining options include the Buckhorn Supper Club, Cindy’s Café, and Café 26, with larger stores located in nearby Janesville and Anderson.
-The Janesville Transit System and Highway 26 offer connectivity, with Dane County Regional Airport 36 miles northwest.
-Despite some weather risks like tornadoes and hailstorms, the area has low crime risk compared to the national average.
+Milton, Wisconsin, is a historical town with a population of over 5,000, known for its quaint atmosphere and rich history.
+Established in 1840 by Joseph Goodrich, Milton is home to the Milton House Museum, a former inn that served as a station on the Underground Railroad.
+The town features a mix of older and newer homes, including Victorian, farmhouse, new traditional, and ranch styles, with some properties offering private fishing and boating docks on local lakes.
+The School District of Milton is highly rated, and higher education is available at the University of Wisconsin-Whitewater, located 13 miles east.
+Milton boasts several parks, such as Schilberg Park, which hosts the town's Independence Day celebration, and Tails n’ Trails Dog Park, a 15-acre fenced area for dogs.
+Lamar Park offers newer playground equipment and baseball diamonds.
+Lake Koshkonong, north of Milton, provides opportunities for boating, fishing, and swimming.
+Dining options include the Buckhorn Supper Club, Cindy’s Café, and Café 26.
+For shopping, Milton has boutique stores and a Piggly Wiggly grocery store, with larger stores available in nearby Janesville and Anderson.
+The Janesville Transit System offers bus service to Milton, and Highway 26 connects the town to Interstate 90.
+Dane County Regional Airport is 36 miles northwest.
+While the town is generally safe, areas near the lakes are at risk for flooding, and tornadoes and hailstorms can occur.

 Home Trends in Milton, WI